Ray Stevenson: Television

-Stevenson is known for playing legionary Titus Pullo in the BBC/HBO series Rome.
-Other television work includes guest appearances in popular series including Waking the Dead and Murphy's Law as well as lead roles in City Central and At Home with the Braithwaites.
-He has also appeared in several TV films such as Some Kind of Life in 1995, and The Return of the Native.
+Stevenson played legionary Titus Pullo in the BBC/HBO series Rome.
+His other television work included guest appearances in Waking the Dead, Murphy's Law and lead roles in City Central and At Home with the Braithwaites.
+He also appeared in TV films, including Some Kind of Life in 1995, and The Return of the Native.
 Some of his earliest parts were in two Catherine Cookson films: The Dwelling Place (1994) and The Tide of Life (1996).
-Stevenson reprised his role this time as the voice of the Punisher in The Super Hero Squad Show and played the role of Isaak Sirko in the seventh season of Dexter in 2012.
+Stevenson reprised his role as the Punisher as a voice actor in The Super Hero Squad Show and played the role of Isaak Sirko in the seventh season of Dexter in 2012.

-On 24 March 2015, it was announced by producers that Stevenson would be joining the cast of the STARZ series Black Sails as the character Edward Teach.
+On 24 March 2015, it was announced by producers that Stevenson would be joining the cast of the Starz series Black Sails as the character Edward Teach.
+Stevenson also appeared in Season 6 of the series Vikings as Othere, which ran from 2013 to 2020.
+He also appeared in Season 3 of the series Das Boot as Commander Jack Swinburne in 2022.

+At Star Wars Celebration 2023, Stevenson was announced as playing the Dark Jedi Baylan Skoll in Ahsoka, a miniseries debuting on Disney+.
+After the series' debut following Stevenson's death, Stevenson's Skoll quickly became a fan favorite.
+In an interview on Stevenson's part, showrunner Dave Filoni noted that when he was told to play Skoll as a villain, "[Stevenson] was like, 'I don't think so.'
+I'm like, 'Okay, I appreciate that you don't think so, and Baylan wouldn't think he's the villain, but you are a villain in this.'
+And he's like, 'We'll see.'
+It was perfect."
+Stevenson also offered input on the design of his character's lightsaber hilt.

+Stevenson's performance in Ahsoka also received considerable praise from critics.
+Metro described his work as "one of the highlights of the entire Star Wars series", while Collider described Stevenson as having "an inescapable gravitas" and that he "gave a masterclass in character building".
+After Stevenson's death, Rory McCann took over the role for the second season.

 Stage

-Stevenson's stage work includes playing the part of Jesus Christ in the York Mystery Plays in 2000 at York Minster.
+Stevenson's stage work included playing the part of Jesus Christ in the York Mystery Plays in 2000 at York Minster.
 In 2001, he took the part of Roger in the play Mouth to Mouth by Kevin Elyot, at the Albery Theatre in London with Lindsay Duncan and Michael Maloney.
-His most well-known part is perhaps that of the Cardinal in The Duchess of Malfi by John Webster with Janet McTeer at the Royal National Theatre in 2003.
+His best-known part was perhaps that of the Cardinal in The Duchess of Malfi by John Webster with Janet McTeer at the Royal National Theatre in 2003.

 Personal life

 In 1997, Stevenson married English actress Ruth Gemmell in London; they had met on the set of Band of Gold (1995), and later played a married couple in Peak Practice (1997).
 They divorced in 2005 after eight years of marriage.
-Since 2005, Stevenson has been in a relationship with Elisabetta Caraccia, with whom he has three sons.
+Stevenson remarried an Italian anthropologist, Elisabetta Caraccia, and had three sons.